RiwEZ/coinsorter/README.md

 [This is code for this circuit](main.ino)

-**To conclude this is basically all the thing about this project hope you enjoy.**
+**These are basically all the thing about this project hope you enjoy.**